boytchev/spam/README.md

 - Using **fake email address, domain or IP address**, especially if the public sender differes from the mail delivery route in the message header.
 - **Mimiking legitimate sites**.
 This approach is used to diverge academic trafic (both papers and financial resources) to predators.
 - Using **common emails**, like from gmail.com, yahoo.com, etc. Serious academic events and publishers must have their own institutional email.
-- Using servises for **mass emailing**.
+- Using services for **mass emailing**.
 It doesn't matter whether some one does this honestry and in good faith.
 If it is done, I block the whole mail service.
 - **Hiding links** in the text &ndash; i.e. the text link visible on the screen is different from the actual link.
 - Using **trackers in links**.
 This is easily seen by some extra data attached to the link itself.
 I never click on such links.
 - Email from organization, publisher or event that I **do not know** and I **have never agreed** to get emails from them.